ndr-brt/henryrollins-kcrw/README.md

 # Henry Rollins KCRW download

-Don't know what you think about, but I'm a big fan of Henry Rollins' KCRW show...
+Dunno what you think about, but I'm a big fan of Henry Rollins' KCRW show...

 Tired about silly web players and the annoying kcrw app, I deceided to write down a little script to download all the episodes.